It started as a curiosity experiment

 That’s where OutRung comes in.
 It’s my attempt to take this workflow and make it accessible without requiring a software engineering background.

-It's not completely barrier‑free yet.
-I won't pretend it is.
-But it's dramatically simpler than what I was running before.
+It’s not completely barrier-free yet.
+I won’t pretend it is.
+But it’s dramatically simpler than what I was running before.
 And the core principle stays the same.
 Stop applying to everything.
 Start applying to the right things.
-Let a scoring layer tell you the truth about fit before you spend an hour tailoring an application that was never going to land.
+Let a scoring layer tell you the truth about fit before you spend an hour tailoring a job application that was never going to land.

 What I’d tell anyone searching right now